Free Parts of a Reindeer Worksheet

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

-What are the different parts of a reindeer?
+What is the anatomy of a reindeer?

 From their majestic antlers to their sturdy hooves, these incredible creatures have some fascinating features.
 So, let’s get started!